Provost and Professor of Physical Therapy

-Dr. Rheault received a Bachelor of Science degree in Physical Therapy from Queen’s University in Kingston, Ontario Canada in 1978.
-In 1981 she received the MA in Curriculum and Instruction from the University of Chicago.
-In 1989, she was subsequently awarded a PhD in Measurement, Evaluation and Statistical Analysis, also from the University of Chicago.
+Dr. Rheault received her physical therapy degree from Queen’s University in Kingston Ontario Canada in 1978.
+In 1981, she received the MA in Curriculum and Instruction from the University of Chicago and in 1989, she was subsequently awarded a PhD in Measurement, Evaluation and Statistical Analysis, also from the University of Chicago.